nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 ![Change informatio](../GUI files/List_of_expenses.png)
 15.2

-1. By clicking on the checkboxes the **owner** can change the state of each expense.
+1. he **owner** can click on the checkboxes to change the state of each expense.
 State are boolean and include: invoice sent, payment completed and products delivered.

 ## 16 Salaries